 Where does Sarah coach?

-Sarah will travel within 45 minutes of her Horsham base to coach you at your own yard.
-She will soon also be able to provide coaching sessions at her own yard.
+Sarah mostly provides coaching at her own yard in The Haven, nr Rudgwick, West Sussex where you can bring your horse for your session.
+For groups of riders who would like to book multiple sessions in one day, Sarah is able to travel to yards throughout the region.
 Alternatively, if you live outside the region but would like to benefit from a coaching session with Sarah, you could attend one of her clinics or arrange one of your own for her to coach at.

 For those wishing to or who are already successfully competing, Sarah will work to develop competition strategies and can provide coaching at competitions.
 Sarah is a certified Equine Canada Competition Coach and has a strong interest in Sports Psychology.
 Competing is not just about riding but also the additional mental pressure on both the rider and horse.
 Therefore, as well as improving your technical abilities and your horse’s way of going, she can help you with nerves and tactical skills that you can use to show off your hard work when under pressure.